CitrineInformatics/citrine-python/docs/source/getting_started/datasets.rst

 Transfering a Dataset to Another Project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A dataset can be transfered to another project using the project from which is originates using the :func:`~citrine.resources.project.Project.transfer_resource` method on the project.
+A dataset can be transferred to another project using the :func:`~citrine.resources.project.Project.transfer_resource` method on the original project.

 Example
 ^^^^^^^